2004 Palm Island death in custody: Coronial inquiry

 On 14 May 2010 a new full coronial inquiry into the death in custody concluded.
 During the course of the coronial enquiry it was revealed that a police witness Senior Sergeant Michael Leafe originally estimated that Hurley was alone with Mulrunji for 10 seconds but changed it to 6 or 7 seconds after reenacting his actions during that time and timing it on the request of Hurley's lawyer.
 At trial he only gave his revised estimate.
 Prosecutor Peter Davis suggested that this (the fact of giving a shorter estimate in court not the out of court attempt to get a more accurate estimate) was an attempt to sabotage prosecutors.
 However, Leafe said he believed Hurley's prosecution was a cynical political exercise.

 In his findings, Coroner Brian Hine disagreed with the Supreme Court of Appeal regarding the knee drop.
 He believed that the evidence left room for a finding that a knee drop may have occurred.
 He found that the injuries could have been caused by Hurley accidentally falling on top of Mulrunji, or by the officer "dropping a knee into his torso".
 He said that due to the unreliability of police and Aboriginal witnesses he could not make a definitive finding.
 However, he found that Hurley punched Mulrunji in the face and abused him while attempting to get him into the station, and found that police colluded to protect Hurley.
 A CMC report leaked to the media reportedly recommends that 7 officers will face charges.

 Palm Island Select Committee

 In April 2005, Premier Beattie established the Palm Island Select Committee to investigate issues leading to the riot and other problems.
 Their report was tabled on 25 August 2005.
 It detailed 65 recommendations which seek to reduce violence and overcrowding, and improve standards of education and health.
 In achieving these objectives, issues such as drug and alcohol abuse and unemployment would also be addressed.

 Palm Island death surrounding controversy

 Patrick Bramwell, a cell-mate of Mulrunji, repeatedly attempted to set himself on fire after giving evidence before the first coronial inquest.
+Bramwell would later commit suicide on 16 January 2007.